skybungee/centos-errata/README.md

 Which provides errata for the 5 major releases of CentOS

 ## How to sync with Katello
-Select the product then create a repo and point the web server location
+Select the product then create a repo and put the upstream to the web server directory for the centos version.